Stocks See Support From M&A and AI Optimism

 US Stock Movers

+The Magnificent Seven stocks are all trading higher today except for a loss of more than 1% in Apple (AAPL).

-Amazon (AMZN) is up more than +5% after news that it signed a $38 billion deal to provide AWS cloud AI services to OpenAI.
+Amazon (AMZN) is up more than +4% after news that it signed a $38 billion deal to provide Amazon Web Services (AWS) cloud AI capacity to OpenAI.

 Alphabet (GOOG) is trading slightly higher after a Bloomberg report that the company plans to raise $15 billion from a dollar bond sale in as many as eight parts with maturities ranging from 3 to 50 years.